programminghistorian/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ### Preparing Data for Visualization

 Once you have retrieved this data, you'll need to prepare it for visualization.
-Our goal is to transform the data into the format shown in Figure 2 above.
+Our goal is to transform the data into the format shown in the table above.

 ```
 def to_df(queryurl):